jsteele619/rock_paper_scissors/README.md

-# Welcome to my rock paper scissors game.
+# Welcome to rock paper scissors

 Run the file rps.py to play a game in your terminal!